 Individual disability insurance policies can have different definitions of what constitutes a disability that prevents you from working.
 Some policies offer “own occupation” coverage, which will pay benefits for as long as you are disabled and are unable to perform the duties of your “own occupation.”
 “Any occupation” coverage pays benefits if you are disabled and cannot perform the duties required in any occupation for which you are qualified by reason of your education, training, and background.
 Some polices may have an “own occupation” standard that changes to an “any occupation” standard after two years of benefit payments.

 Many individual disability insurance policies are customizable to fit your exact needs.
-Since everyone’s situation is different, this can give additional financial security , particularly when these policies are compared with employee-sponsored group policies that provide very few options.
-These customizations, called “riders,” can increase or lower your average costs.
+Since everyone’s situation is different, this can give additional financial protection, particularly when these policies are compared with employee-sponsored group policies that provide very few options.
+These customizations (some at additional cost) are called “riders” and can increase or decrease your average benefits.
 One common rider is a Cost of Living adjustment, so your benefits stay in sync with inflation.

 What’s best for you might not be best for a relative or friend.
 Everyone must weigh the pros and cons of various parts of a long-term disability policy.
 Here are some generalized scenarios that may help add context to your decisions.